pdxjohnny/an-interpretation-of-texts/README.md

 >
 > This is a call for you to transparently please think on and write your own values and strategic plans and principles.
 >
+> “For years, religion did nothing but divide” let’s use it to unite.
+>
+> When you ask ypur AI.
+Is XYZ chadig?
+It uses your spec to say [chadig or nahdig](https://github.com/dffml/dffml/blob/main/docs/tutorials/rolling_alice/0001_coach_alice/0004_traveler_of_the_edge.md).
+>
 > END NON-RIDDLE

 ![the-glories-of-mary](https://github.com/user-attachments/assets/f753689a-8956-426d-886b-1f9d6ac86876)